 I like to think of myself as a global citizen.
 I was born and raised in Lagos, Nigeria.
 I came to the United States to attend college – the University of Florida.
 Upon graduation, I moved to Parkersburg, WV for my first job and since then, I have lived in at least eight cities across the country.
 We’ve lived in Katy for close to 5 months now, however we also lived in Sugar Land from 2014 – 2016 before moving to Detroit, Michigan, and then finding our way back to Texas.

 What’s your favorite thing about raising a family in the Katy area?

 We were looking to move back to Sugar Land when we decided to move back to Texas, however, after exhaustive searches for the perfect house and school for our kids, it became very clear that we needed to be in Katy.
 We love our neighborhood, the safety, beauty and convenience to our jobs.
 We are minutes away from La Centerra, Katy Mills, and lots of restaurants, it’s simply amazing to be here.
-Our kids have made new friends, ride their bike around the sub-division, I am training for the Chevron Houston Marathon and found a lovely trail right behind our house, it’s the little things that makes Katy so special to me.
+Our kids have made new friends, ride their bike around the sub-division, and we have beautiful walking/bike trails directly behind our house.

 Greatest gift about about being a mom?

 My children are my greatest joy.
 They fill me with passion to get up and do my best work, live my best life by showing them what’s possible.
 As a working mother, it’s easy for me to get caught up in the guilt of not being available to them all of the time, but I also look at them and see how independent they have become not just physically but, in their thinking, and logic, I see how much they love and respect me and think the world of me because I have shown them who I truly am.